The Ark (Swedish band): Prayer for the Weekend (2007–2008)

 On January 18, 2007 the band performed their new song "Absolutely No Decorum" at the radio gala P3 Guld in Gothenburg.
 It was their first new song since December 2004 and it was the first taste of the upcoming fourth album.
 The song promised a return to the bombastic sound from the band's early albums, and in interviews, the band said that the album was characteristically epic.
 The single became number-one on the famous radio show Tracks, where it ended up becoming the biggest hit of the year.
 Like "Trust Is Shareware" the song only had a digital release and no cd-single (apart from a promo version).

 In February The Ark participated in Melodifestivalen, the Swedish preselection for the Eurovision Song Contest, which they won with their song The Worrying Kind (see below).

 The album Prayer for the Weekend was released on April 11.
 The band was now on the new record label Roxy Recordings, and the album had been produced by Marco Manieri who also produced the debut in 2000.
 The album went to number one and stayed on the top 20 for many weeks.

 In April the band made a celebrated club tour, and from June 16 to August 31 they made an intensive summer tour.
 During the summer, the title track of the album was released as the third single, with a music video.
 In September the tour continued across clubs in Europe, with Oskar Humblebo (MotoBoy) on guitar instead of Jepson who was on paternal leave.
 A total of more than 70 shows were performed during the year of 2007.

 The album's fourth single was released on November 17, "Little Dysfunk You", and made a new Tracks record when it was the first song to make straight into the top 5 on the same day of its release.

 On January 24, 2008 the band won the Swedish Rockbjörnen Award in the new category "Best live act of the year.

-After the immense success of 2007, The Ark notified that they would not be active for a long period of time, and in 2008 they only played two concerts, one in Sundsvall, Sweden on July 4 and one at Provinssirock, Finland on July 5.
+After the immense success of 2007, The Ark notified that they would not be active for a long period of time, and in 2008 they only played two concerts, one in Sundsvall, Sweden on July 4 and one at Ruisrock, Finland on July 5.